MirceaStefanescu/Portofolio/Automated Infrastructure & Deployment Platform/README.md

 ```

 ## Security
-Secrets: use .env (see .env.example).
+Secrets: use `.env` (see `.env.example`).
 Vault handles runtime secret injection.
-Threat model basics in `docs/threat-model.md`.
-Secret scanning should be enabled in GitHub.
+Threat model basics live in `docs/threat-model.md`.
+Security policy is in `SECURITY.md`.
+Enable secret scanning in GitHub; Dependabot config lives in `.github/dependabot.yml`.

 ## Notes / limitations
+- Status: MVP prototype focused on template generation and local demos.
-- Terraform modules are illustrative and do not target a specific cloud provider by default.
+- Terraform modules are illustrative and do not target a specific cloud by default.
 - CI pipelines focus on structure and integration points, not full production hardening.
 - Portal generates templates without applying them to a real cluster by default.